AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 legend.items([item1, item2, item3]);
 ```

-**To adjust legend items**, use the methods of the {api:anychart.standalones.Legend}anychart.standalones.Legend{api} class that affect items.
+**To adjust legend items**, use methods of the {api:anychart.standalones.Legend}anychart.standalones.Legend{api} class that affect items.
 The items of the default legend have similar settings – see [Legend Items](Legend_Items).

 The settings available for individual items are described in the [Individual Legend Items](Individual_Legend_Items) article.
 You should keep in mind that the way of adjusting an individual item depends on the way how items are added: